Jovanka Broz

-Born in Lika, she joined the anti-fascist resistance movement in 1941 and served in the Partisan army during World War II, where she was wounded twice and awarded the Order of Bravery.
-In 1945, she was assigned as Tito’s personal secretary and later became his wife in 1952.
+Born in Lika, she joined the anti-fascist resistance movement in 1941 and served in the Partisan army during World War II in Yugoslavia, where she was wounded twice and awarded the Order of Bravery.
+In 1945, she was assigned as Tito's personal secretary and later became his wife in 1952.

 As First Lady, she participated in numerous diplomatic events and hosted foreign leaders.
-In the 1970s, tensions with Tito’s close aides led to accusations of political interference, resulting in her isolation and eventual separation from Tito in 1977.
+In the 1970s, tensions with Tito's close aides led to accusations of political interference, resulting in her isolation and eventual separation from Tito in 1977.
+Afterward, she lived in seclusion until Tito's death in May 1980, when she appeared in public for the first time in three years at his funeral.
+In July 1980, she was expelled from her residence and forcibly placed under unofficial house arrest.

-After his death in 1980, she lived in near-complete seclusion under unofficial house arrest, without personal documents or a pension.
-Her living conditions deteriorated, and she regained her documents only in 2009.
-She died in 2013 in Belgrade and was buried with state honours at the House of Flowers.
+She lived without personal identification documents or a pension, and until her death was unable to complete the probate proceedings necessary to determine what she was entitled to inherit following her husband's death.
+After the breakup of Yugoslavia, she continued to live in isolation.
+In 2009, after three decades, she finally received personal identification documents.
+Until the end of her life, she remained extremely reclusive and rarely gave interviews.
+She became ill in August 2013 and was subsequently admitted to the Emergency Center of Belgrade, where she died.
+She was buried with full state honors at the House of Flowers.

+She was a recipient of the Commemorative Medal of the Partisans of 1941 and numerous other Yugoslav and foreign decorations.